DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Dexterous grasping and manipulation

+We straighten a loosely tangled cable by spreading, grasping, and sliding.
+This can also be realized by aligning the motions to X and Y directions, so we use the folding synergy matrix $S_{cable} = S_{folding}$.

-These tasks demonstrate our \namespace' high dexterity even with actuation synergies by manipulating rigid, soft, deformable, and articulated objects.
-Benefiting from the dimensionality reductions, we can easily control the hand with human teleoperation.
+These tasks demonstrate the hand's dexterous motions such as pinching, twisting, and spreading.
+Benefiting from hand synergies, we can easily and stably control the hand with human teleoperation.
 The soft materials of the hand allow it to safely and adaptively interact with the environment without damage and compensate for deviations in the kinematics.